zBreeez3y/EventCodeInfo/README.md

 1. Download the AppleScript version of EventCodeInfo and move the file to your preferred directory
 2. Open the script with the Script Editor application
 3. Select File->Export
-4. Change the type from "Script" to "Application"
+4. Change the type from "Script" to "Application" and save the file
 5. Control-click the ".app" file and add to dock